Monday, 18 October 2010

 It's important to choose the right potatoes for this soup: if they're too waxy, they won't thicken the soup, and if they're too floury, they'll break up before the soup is ready.
 You can add a little cream to this soup at the end, but it's really not necessary: it's creamy enough as it is.

 Please take the greatest care removing the bones from the snoek.
 Most of the bones are large ones, but there are also small ones that can lurk undetected among the fish flakes.
-Use your fingertips to shred the fish, and check it for bones twice.
+Use your fingertips to shred the fish, and check it for bones three times.

 Smoked Snoek Chowder, Cape Town style